jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > - It is hard to know what exactly the client wants, because I don’t talk directly to the client
 > - The document is divided in sections, separated by blank pages.
 > - The current ideas/prototypes are in the first section.
-All discarded or “paused” ones are in later sections (the archive”)
+All discarded or “paused” ones are in later sections (the “archive”)
 > […]
 >
 > It will look like this after adding the participant codes (the data is from the second research